Charlie Haden: 1982–2000

 In 1982, Haden established the Jazz Studies Program at California Institute of the Arts in Valencia, Santa Clarita.
 His program emphasized smaller group performance and the spiritual connection to the creative process.
 He encouraged students to discover their individual sounds, melodies, and harmonies.
 Haden was honored by the Los Angeles Jazz Society as "Jazz Educator of the Year" for his educational work in this program.
 Haden's students included John Coltrane's son, tenor saxophonist Ravi Coltrane, trumpeter Ralph Alessi, pianist and composer James Carney and bassist Scott Colley.

 In 1984, Haden met the singer and actress Ruth Cameron.
-They married in New York City, and throughout their marriage, Ruth managed Haden's career as well as co-producing many albums and projects with him.
+They married in New York City, and throughout their marriage, Ruth managed Haden's career as well as co-produced many albums and projects with him.

 In 1986, Haden formed his band Quartet West at Ruth's suggestion.
 The original quartet consisted of Ernie Watts on sax, Alan Broadbent on piano, and long-time collaborator Billy Higgins on drums.
 Higgins was later replaced by Larance Marable.
 When Marable became too ill to perform, drummer Rodney Green was added to the band.
 In addition to original compositions by Haden and Broadbent, their repertoire also included 1940s pop ballads which they played in a noir-infused, bop-oriented style.

 A brief collaboration with tenor saxophonist Joe Henderson and drummer Al Foster showcased Haden's playing in a more hard-driving jazz context.

 In 1989, Haden inaugurated the "Invitation" series at the Montreal Jazz Festival.
 With different musicians he selected, they performed in concert for eight consecutive nights of the festival.
 Each of these events was recorded, and most have been released in the series, The Montreal Tapes.

 In 1994, Ginger Baker, drummer from the band Cream, formed another trio called The Ginger Baker Trio with Haden and guitarist Bill Frisell.

-Duets: Haden loved the intimacy the duets format provided.
+Duets: Haden loved the intimacy the duet format provided.
 In 1995, Haden released Steal Away: Spirituals, Hymns and Folk Songs with pianist Hank Jones, an album based on traditional spirituals and folk songs.
 Haden both played on and produced the album.
 In late 1996, he collaborated with guitarist Pat Metheny on the album Beyond the Missouri Sky (Short Stories), exploring the music that influenced them in their childhood experiences in, respectively southwest Iowa and northwest Missouri, with what Haden called "contemporary impressionistic Americana".
-Haden was awarded his first Grammy award for the album, for Best Jazz Instrumental Performance.
+Haden was awarded his first Grammy Award for the album, for Best Jazz Instrumental Performance.

 In 1997, classical composer Gavin Bryars wrote By the Vaar, an extended adagio for Haden.
-Instrumentation included strings, bass clarinet and percussion.
+Instrumentation included strings, bass clarinet, and percussion.
 The piece was recorded with the English Chamber Orchestra, on the album Farewell to Philosophy.
 It is a synthesis of jazz and classical chamber music, featuring resonant pizzicato notes and gut strings in imitation of Haden's bass sound.